canonical/checkbox/checkbox-ng/docs/author/providers.rst

    ``myjobs.txt``.
 This can contain the following simple jobs::

     plugin: shell
-    name: myjobs/builtin_command
+    name: myjobs/shell_command
     command: true
     _description:
-     An example job that uses built in commands.
+     An example job that uses a command provided by the shell.

     plugin: shell
-    name: myjobs/this_provider_command
+    name: myjobs/provider_command
     command: mycommand
     _description:
       An example job that uses a test command provided by this provider.

-    plugin: shell
-    name: myjobs/other_provider_command
-    command: memory_info
-    _description:
-     An example job that uses a test command provided by another provider.

-   At this point we can check that everything is working by running the command ``./manage.py info`` which displays some information about the provider.
+   At this point we can check that everything looks okay by running the command ``./manage.py info`` which displays some information about the provider.
 The output should be something like::